Polyhedral surfaces in flat (2+1)-spacetimes and balanced cellulations on hyperbolic surfaces: Proof of Theorem

 Let $h(t)$, $t\in(-\e,\e)$, be an analytical path of hyperbolic metrics in $\mc T(S)$, sufficiently small so that the conclusion of Lemma~\ref{lem:lift} occurs.
 For each $t>0$, let $P(t)=\partial \widetilde\CH(\p_d(h))$.
 The quotient of the image by the Gauss map of $\partial P(t)$ gives a weighted graph $(\ms G_t, w_t)$ over $S$.
 More precisely, there exists a graph $G$ and a piecewise smooth mapping $f(t)$ from $G$ to $\ms G_t$.

-From Lemma~\ref{lem:lift} it follows that the dependence on $t>0$ of the vertices of $P(t)$ in Minkowski space is analytic.
+From Lemma~\ref{lem:lift}, it follows that the dependence on $t>0$ of the vertices of $P(t)$ in Minkowski space is analytic.
 As the combinatorics of $P(t)$ is fixed, and as the Gauss map can be written as a cross product of vertices, for a vertex $v\in G$ the map $t\mapsto f(t)(v)$ is smooth (note that the graph is sent to the smooth surface $S$, as the hyperbolic metric changes over $S$, we cannot keep the conformal structure over $S$).

-By construction for each $t>0$, $(\ms G_t, w_t)$ is a balanced convex cellulation over $(S,h(t))$, whose dual metric is (isometric to) $d$.
-In turn, the edges lengths of $P(t)$ are constant, so the weights $w_t$ does not depend on $t$, and we will write them $w$.
+By construction, for each $t>0$, $(\ms G_t, w_t)$ is a balanced cellulation over $(S,h(t))$, whose dual metric is (isometric to) $d$.
+In turn, the edge lengths of $P(t)$ are constant, so the weights $w_t$ does not depend on $t$, and we will write them $w$.

 Let us insist that for $t>0$, for all edges $e$ of $G$, the image of $f_e(t)$ does not collapse to a point.
-Also for $t=0$ if a connected subgraph of $G$ collapses to a point, then it is a tree.
+Also for $t=0$, if a connected subgraph of $G$ collapses to a point, then it is a tree.
 The same conclusion occurs for $t<0$, but the underlying graph could be different from $G$.
 We will call \emph{admissible} such a path $(\ms G_t, w,h(t))$.

-The fact that the dual metric is prescribed allow to define unit tangent vector also for edges reduced to a point, as explained in the lemma below.
+The fact that the dual metric is prescribed allows to define unit tangent vector also for edges reduced to a point, as explained in the lemma below.